|

 under his hat and in his beard to give himself an even more maniacal and

-British Royal Navy on November 22, 1718 off the coast of North Carolina.
+Royal Navy on November 22, 1718 off the coast of North Carolina.
+Blackbeard

-Blackbeard was arguably one of the most infamous and most feared pirates
+was arguably one of the most infamous and most feared pirates of all times,

 Henry Morgan:

-which was considered Spain's political and economic capital in the Americas.
-A prime example of the difference
+Spain's political and economic capital in the Americas.
+A prime example

 Jean Lafitte: